osahyoun/eduvoyage-blog/_posts/2012-05-11-jsonp-explained.md

 Notice the error displayed in the console:

+{% highlight javascript %}
-`Uncaught ReferenceError: process is not defined`
+Uncaught ReferenceError: process is not defined
+{% endhighlight %}

 This is a good error to get.
 It means code is being executed - the function `process` is being invoked.
 Let's define `process`: